bsmg/beat-saber-community-wiki/support.md

 If you're on Steam you can go to
 >Beat Saber > Properties > Set Launch Options > Add `--verbose` to the text field that appears

 If you're on Oculus then you will have to Right click on Beat Saber.exe and create a shortcut.
->Right click the shortcut and edit the Target to add "--verbose" to the end of it.
-Should be something like `C:\Program Files\Oculus\Software\Software\hyperbolic-magnetism-beat-saber\Beat Saber.exe" --verbose`
+Edit the Target to add "--verbose" to the end of it. e.g. `C:\Program Files\Oculus\Software\Software\hyperbolic-magnetism-beat-saber\Beat Saber.exe" --verbose`

 After adding verbose to your game hopefully it will display any errors regarding your avatars, sabers, and songs
 * This may not show 100% of the time for avatars and sabers, and you may have to remove all your avatars/sabers and try them one by one to see which one breaks the game.